cdli-gh/blog/_blog/gsoc20/bibliography/posts/15_eval3.md

 Add association for any artifact using its artifact id (or P#) and any publication using its bibtexkey along with the other associated data fields.

 2. Add associated artifact to a selected publication:
-Through the publication view page, the admin can access feature for associating artifacts for the publication.
+Through the publication view page, the admin can access feature for associating artifacts to the publication.
 Selected publication information and list of associated artifacts are provided.

-3. Add associated publication to a selected artifact:
+3. Add associated publication to a selected artifact: Similarly, the admin can access feature for associating publications to the artifact.
+Selected artifact information and list of associated publications are provided.

 The association data can also be edited using the edit page that contains both the artifact and publication information for the selected association.
 Selected artifact information and list of associated publications are provided.

 Edit page with the information of the artifact and publication for the selected publication along with the input fields: